viggy-ravi/gene-prediction/README.md

 * seaborn

 ## TODO
-* Write more descriptive explanations in notebook
 * Create visuals for tricodon/hexcodon weight representations
 * Create visuals for occurances of TIS codons at positions
-* Train LD and NN by inputing a text file of prokaryote genome IDs
-* Add more statistical analysis + more in depth analysis of where the model fails
 * Train NN on more data and save NN model
 * Create pipeline for predicting if any input sequence is a gene or not (FASTA)